Trump went even further than other uber-rich to shrink taxes

 That said, there’s a fine line between tax avoidance and abuse.

-A key provision in the 2018 tax law delivered a steep tax break for a kind of business set up by owners of profitable firms, including Trump and his family.
+A key provision in the 2018 tax law delivered a steep tax break for a kind of business that is often set up by owners of profitable firms, including Trump and his family.
 The law allowed a 20% deduction against income taxes for businesses whose profits are taxed at the owner's personal income rate.
-They’re known as “pass-through” companies because their profits are funneled into the owner’s personal tax bucket.
+They are known as “pass-through” companies because their profits are passed through to the owner’s personal tax bucket.

-Those businesses span a huge range, from the local florist and family-owned restaurant to law firms, hedge funds and privately held large firms — such as real estate companies and the Trump family’s property empire.
+Those businesses span a huge range, from the local florist and family-owned restaurant to law firms, hedge funds and privately held large firms like the Trump family’s property empire.

-Beyond wealthy individuals, the Trump tax law also made it easier for big corporations to avoid paying income taxes, now at a 21% rate.
-Despite making billions in profits, a number of them receive tax rebates exceeding their income tax bills, giving them effectively a negative tax rate.
+Beyond wealthy individuals, the Trump tax law made it easier for big corporations, too, to avoid paying income taxes, now at a 21% rate.
+Despite reaping billions in profits, some of them receive tax rebates that exceed their income tax bills, thereby granting them effectively a negative tax rate.
 Some of the companies that have done this in recent years according to their public filings include Amazon, General Motors, IBM and Netflix.

 Apple, the most valuable company in the world, has used the the tax code to avoid paying billions in U.S. taxes by deploying a complex setup involving subsidiaries in Ireland.